Test-Time Optimization of Physical Query Plans with LLMs: Verification Experiments

 \subsection{Sensitivity Analysis for Our Evaluation Protocol}

-We conduct a sensitivity analysis to calibrate our execution-time estimation protocol, focusing on the choice of estimator used to aggregate repeated timing measurements into a single runtime estimate.
+We conduct a sensitivity analysis to calibrate our execution-time estimation protocol, focusing on the estimator choice used to aggregate repeated measurements into a single runtime estimate.
 We compare three commonly used estimators: \texttt{mean}, \texttt{median}, and \texttt{min}.

-Prior to any sampling-based optimization, we benchmark baseline (unmodified) plans on a subset of queries drawn from each dataset.
+Prior to any optimization, we benchmark baseline (unmodified) plans on a subset of queries drawn from each dataset.
 Specifically, we sample $8$ queries per complexity level, yielding $32$ queries per dataset.
-For each query, we simulate our step-based execution protocol for $15$ steps and repeat execution $R = 50$ times per step.
-Treating each step as an independent timing estimate, we compute the coefficient of variation (CoV) across steps to assess estimator stability.
+For each query, we simulate our execution protocol for $15$ waves and repeat execution $R = 50$ times per wave.
+Treating each wave as an independent timing estimate, we compute the coefficient of variation (CoV) across waves to assess estimator stability.

-As shown in Table~\ref{tab:sensitivity_cov}, the \texttt{min} estimator exhibits the lowest variance and is consistently the most stable across datasets, with p90 CoV values of $3.13\%$ on TPC-H and $4.66\%$ on TPC-DS.
+As in Table~\ref{tab:sensitivity_cov}, the \texttt{min} estimator exhibits the lowest variance and is the most stable across datasets, with p90 CoV values of $3.13\%$ on TPC-H and $4.66\%$ on TPC-DS.
 In contrast, the \texttt{mean} estimator is highly unstable in our noisy execution environment, reaching p90 CoV values of approximately $20\%$, while the \texttt{median} offers moderate stability (p90 CoV of $8.93\%$ on TPC-H and $5.93\%$ on TPC-DS).

 Importantly, all timings are performed in waves of batched executions ($32$ queries per batch), mirroring the execution structure used in our main experiments.
 This batching reliably captures platform-level variability and ensures that the sensitivity analysis faithfully reflects the noise characteristics of the full evaluation pipeline.